-Streamloots raises $5.6 million for influencer monetization
+Streamloots raises $7.2 million for influencer monetization

 “We want the creator to entertain fans and make a living that way,” he said.

-Creators have full customization and control of their cards, from the kind of interactions they want to offer, to the probabilities of those interactions.
+Creators have full customization and control of their cards, from the kind of interactions they want to offer to the probabilities of those interactions.
 Streamloots is free for content creators to implement by registering through the website, plugging in the browser source link into the broadcasting software of choice, and creating and releasing the custom cards to their viewers.

 If you think of the influencers and creators as the gold miners, Streamloots is supplying the picks and shovels.

-Note: Updated: 9:58 a.m. on 11/4/20 with full round information.